Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 *Aysha:* exploratory topic modeling and stemming.
 *Jake:* exploratory topic modeling.
 *Sarosh & Thomas:* Develop a R script to get data from the yaml files into one csv file.
 *Franzi:* Develop ideas about which parts of the Quran and which Sects/Schools we should focus on.
+*Jonathan:* Work on producing a virtual box so group can use Linux (and thus does not have to transliterate the Arabic texts into Latin characters) (to be done by 11/8).

 _In class:_